A hand up through savings

 Makueni Savings Groups and Agriculture

 Without access to proper financial services, families cannot start new businesses, expand their farms, or survive emergencies without selling valuable assets.
-This leads them to resort to loan sharks which keep them in a perpetual cycle of poverty with predatory interest rates.
+This forces them to resort to loan sharks which keep them in a perpetual cycle of poverty with predatory interest rates.

 Through local church partners, 240 new savings groups will be established, providing 6,000 individuals a place to save and take out loans.
 Members will also be trained in business skills, women’s empowerment, basic health and nutrition, and gardening.
 Additionally, 800 farmers will be trained in conservation agriculture to help increase their crop output in the dry region.